 On John Lennon's 80th birthday (Oct 9) we explore the story of how the Beatle planned to buy Dorinish Island, off County Mayo.
 He might have spent his later years right there if tragedy had not struck.

-Had John Lennon not been shot by Mark Chapman, he would have turned 80 this year.
+Had John Lennon not been shot by Mark Chapman in 1980 he would have turned 80 today.
 He would also have gone through with plans to turn a remote Irish island, off of County Mayo into a hideaway retreat, according to his Irish lawyer.

 Lennon bought Dorinish Island off the Mayo coast, in 1967, and got planning permission from Mayo County Council to build a house there for himself and Yoko Ono.
 That planning permission had lapsed, but according to his lawyer, Michael Browne, he was looking into renewing it before he was shot.